Prices range from £3,200 to £8,995 across all listings

 Expensive

-The Italian car is being offered at different prices relying on primarily five factors: the year, engine capacity and power, fuel consumption, how far the car has travelled as well as the trim level of the car.
+The Italian car is being offered at different prices depending on primarily five factors: what year the car is from, engine capacity and power, the car's fuel consumption, how many miles it has travelled not to mention equipment variant.

-In order to find the best sale price, it is important only comparing the deals of cars with the same engine and equipment.
-Otherwise, you might come to a wrong decision on which car to acquire.
+When reviewing the price points of used Fiat 500S cars, it is important that you only compare with the prices of cars with the same engine and trim level.
+Otherwise, you may make a wrong conclusion on which car to purchase.

-The Fiat 500S is only available in the hatchback body type in the UK.
+With the hatchback being the more popular choice, the Fiat 500S is offered in both hatchback and cabriolet body styles in the UK.
 Hatchbacks seamlessly combine compact design with impressive driving dynamics and practical space.
 Their fuel efficiency and ease of parking make them a favourite choice for city dwellers.

-Didn't find an electric car to your liking?
+Not satisfied with the electric car options you've seen?
 Examine our full lineup of electric cars here.